ianepperson/filestorage/README.md

 ### Adding Filters

 Filters allow mutating a file to be stored to a Handler.
-They are called in the order defined, and a few filters are provided to handle custom scenarios.
+They are called in the order defined and a few filters are provided by this library.

-It's often best not to simply store filenames provided by random Internet uploads.
+For instance, it's often best not to simply store filenames provided by random Internet uploads.
 Although this library does scrub the filename, it's not as fool-proof as simply ignoring the provided filename and using a random string with a consistent length.
 The [RandomizeFilename](#randomizefilename) filter does just that.

 ```python
 from filestorage.filters import RandomizeFilename